Radio Jingles And Id's

 So what are Jingles?

 Jingles or station Id's are short items of music sung with the name of the radio station you are listening to.
 It's been discovered that a musical message is often more memorable than a spoken one.
 Jingles are also production elements which help the overall flow of the radio station and is today called radio imaging.
 They can bridge tempo changes, introduce news and traffic reports, punctuate promos, and add excitement to special features.
 Jingles can and should be fun!
 Whether it's something crazy for the morning show, or a romantic sound for late night dedications, jingles are part of the "showbiz" magic of radio.
+Oh yeah and if you listen to jingles and collect them then you get the prestigious title of ANORAK!

 Good jingles help create a unique identity that only your station will have.
 After all, every radio station builds its product with the same basic tools: music, information, features, on-air personalities, contests and so on.
 But jingles are one way to put an individual touch on a station's sound.
 The musical style and attitude of the jingles tell listeners what they can expect from the station.
 And many times a slogan or positioning statement is delivered most effectively in a musical context with a well-produced jingle.
 Jingles have also transferred to TV advertising and most jingle companies produce jingles for TV and radio.